Coal India: Profit

-The quarterly profit ended on 31 March’22.

-Coal India reported a rise of almost 46% in its net profit for the quarter ended March 31, 2022 in consolidated terms.
-India’s biggest coal miner had posted a consolidated net profit of ₹4,586.78 crore in the year-ago period.
+Coal India reported a rise of almost 46% in its net profit for the quarter ended 31 March 2022 in consolidated terms.
+India's biggest coal miner had posted a consolidated net profit of ₹4,586.78 crore in the year-ago period.

 The company registered sales worth ₹30,046.25 crore during the quarter under review compared with ₹24,510.80 crore.
 Total revenue from operations stood at ₹32,706.77 crore during Q4 FY22, against ₹26,700.14 crore in Q4 FY21.

 Green initiatives

-Green initiatives: CIL planted 1.57 million saplings during 2014–15.
-In its Annual Report for 2014–15, it informed that it has planted around 82 million trees over an area of around 33700 Ha.
+CIL planted 1.57 million saplings during 2014–15.
+In its annual report CIL informed that it has planted around 82 million trees over an area of around 33700 Ha.

+Coal India is implementing 8 pumped storage projects with the help of NHPC by converting all de-coaled mines.

 Criticism

-Operating 239 mines without environment clearance: In September 2011, CAG criticised CIL for operating 239 mines in seven coal producing subsidiaries, which existed prior to 1994, without environmental clearance.
+In September 2011, CAG criticised of for operating 239 mines in seven coal producing subsidiaries, which existed prior to 1994, without environmental clearance.
 These mines included 48 open-cast, 170 underground and 21 combined mines.
 In its report, the CAG also pointed out that of the 18 sample open-cast and eight underground mines, ten mines had undertaken capacity expansion without environmental clearances.
 The company, in its reply, said that applications for clearances to the projects have already been submitted to the Ministry of Environment and Forests.

-Coal mines near Tiger Reserves: In India, some coal mines are located near/below the tiger reserves.
+In India, some coal mines are located near/below the tiger reserves.
 Mining or construction of administrative offices in/near these reserves disturbs the wildlife.
 Hence environmental organisations like Greenpeace have been opposing mining in these areas.
 Around 50% of the energy requirements of India are met by coal.
 Hence the protection of wildlife is sometimes overlooked due to this fact.
 In its argument, the CIL said that in many cases it only does underground mining which does not hurt the forests above.

-Accidents during mining: CIL in its Annual Report for FY 2012-13 reported lowest ever figures of average 66 deaths and 251 serious accidents per year for the period 2010-2012 indicating that safety at workplace is improving over the years.
+CIL reported lowest ever figures of average 66 deaths and 251 serious accidents per year for the period 2010–2012, indicating that safety at workplace is improving over the years.
 Critics claim that the safety practices in most mines are inadequate, which is causing too many casualties.
 It is also claimed that many accidents and deaths are not recorded and hence are not part of 'official figures'.